-Perrot Ridge Professional Review and Guide
+Perrot Ridge Professional Guide

 "Start with a steep climb to the top of Brady’s Bluff and along Perrot Ridge for some nice views of the Mississippi River.
 The hike descends again through open woods, bringing you to a path along the river and railroad tracks back to where you started.